Agriculture, Environment, and Biodiversity Division (AEB)

 - Biodiversity, Ecology, Evolution

-Structured around these four interacting thematic areas, the AEB cluster forms a highly multidisciplinary group working on a wide range of issues and questions related to the promotion of sustainable and ecologically innovative agriculture, food safety and security, the characterization, documentation, management and conservation of biodiversity, the structure and functioning of ecosystems, health and environmental quality, explicitly taking into account the impact of environmental and global changes, particularly climate change, on all of these issues.
+Structured around these four interrelated thematic areas, the AEB cluster forms a highly multidisciplinary group that addresses a wide range of issues and questions related to the promotion of sustainable and ecologically innovative agriculture, food safety and security, the characterization, documentation, management and conservation of biodiversity, the structure and functioning of ecosystems, and environmental health and quality, explicitly taking into account the impact of environmental and global changes—particularly climate change—on all of these topics.

 Institutional partners

-The AEB Cluster brings together agents from several research organizations:
+The AEB Cluster brings together staff from several research organizations:

 - CIRAD (Center for International Cooperation in Research for Development)